kris-gaudel/go-tracer/README.md

 - Single-threaded mode: ~38 seconds
 - Multi-threaded mode: ~20 seconds

-The multi-threaded implementation provides approximately a 47% reduction in rendering time compared to the single-threaded version!
+The multi-threaded implementation provides approximately a 1.9x speed-up in rendering time compared to the single-threaded version!
 (Results may vary based on your CPU, system resources, etc)